korpling/pepperModules-TEIModules/README.md

 exceptions to this: Tokens and the unary "break" elements like \<lb\> and \<pb\> (these cannot be mapped like this because their semantic does not fit into XML hierarchie).
 For these spans are used.
-Tokens can be defined and interpreted in many different ways and thus customization through properties deal with the problems occuring because of this.
+Tokens in TEI can be defined and interpreted in many different ways and thus customization through properties deals with the problems occuring because of this.

 ### Metadata